-Along-isopycnal eddy processes are parameterized in terms of a lateral diffusivity κ_H , following the standard Reynolds averaging approach, and this lateral diffusivity is assumed to be approximately constant on any isopycnal.
-This is likely a poor approximation, as it is known that eddy kinetic energy varies across the Canada Basin (Zhao et al. 2016), and as such the diffusivity should be treated as an approximate average on a given isopycnal.
+196 Along-isopycnal eddy processes are parameterized in terms of a lateral diffusivity, κ_H , following 197 the standard Reynolds averaging approach, and this lateral diffusivity is assumed to be approxi-198 mately constant on any isopycnal.
+This is likely a poor approximation, as it is known that eddy 199 kinetic energy varies across the Canada Basin (Zhao et al. 2016), and as such the diffusivity should 200 be treated as an approximate average on a given isopycnal.

 There is no significant trend in the spacing between isopycnals in the deep water masses.
 Further, hydrographic profiles represent only a single snapshot of the basin stratification for each year.
-Therefore, divergence and convergence between isopycnals are not explicitly accounted for in the governing equations.
-The effect of eddy fluxes on along-isopycnal transport of the tracer is captured by the lateral diffusion term.
+Therefore, divergence and convergence between isopycnals is not explicitly accounted for in the governing equations.
+The effect of eddy fluxes on along-isopycnal transport of tracer is captured by the lateral diffusion term.